IMadhu1/Madhu-Terraform/README.md

 2. ls --> it will display all the directories
 3. Terraform Plan -- it will shown us the configurtion\code which we are going to apply
 4. Terraform apply -- to execute the commands
+5. Terraform destroy -- remove or delete the created configuration for ami id -- Go to aws console and click on launch instance then select OS flavour then will get the ami id